selene-bshe/Stanford-ME344/UserGuide.md

 view.add_cartoon()
 view
 ```
-After some time, you would be able to see a picture of a macromolecule (a polymer blobs).
+After some time, you would be able to see a picture of a macromolecule (a polymer blob).
 We will ask you to save the visualization results.

 ### 5. Save figure
 You could save the figure of the macromolecule using screenshot (for example, `Shift+Command+4` for Macbook user), or save the page as pdf: